 Round Hill Pines Beach – Located on the southern end of Marla Bay minutes from the casinos and many of Lake Tahoe’s vacation rentals.
 This is a great beach for relaxing but there is plenty of stuff to keep you occupied.
 Rent a jet ski or a boat from H2O water sports and get out on the water or grab some lunch at the Lakeside Bar and Grill.
 There are even tennis courts and a heated pool for guests to enjoy.
 This is also a killer beach for watching sunsets set over the Sierras.
 There is a 7 dollar parking fee per vehicle.

 Sand Harbor – Is one of the only beaches on Nevada’s East shore with fine grained white sand hence its namesake.
-There are many large boulders as well that make scuba diving and snorkeling a popular pastime on the beach.
+There are many large boulders as well that make scuba diving and snorkeling a popular pastime on the beach (check this list of the best scuba fins).
 There is a fire pit area as well as a concession stand to keep you full.
 Parking fees range from 4 to 8 dollars depending on the time of the season and there is a boat launch that is open as long as the water is deep enough.

 – Is an awesome glacially carved lake up in the mountains below the South Shore of the Lake.
 From where you park it is about a 1 mile uphill hike until you reach the lake.
 Once you have made it though it will all be worth it.
 With a sandy beach perfect for kids and many rocks and even a few cliffs to jump off of Angora Lakes it a great place to enjoy our perfect weather.
 With an elevation of 7450′ it is inherently colder but extremely refreshing.
 There is a 5 dollar parking fee.